 Each outdoor unit is factory charged with enough refrigerant to support up to 25' (7.5m) per zone.
 This is based on a one way liquid line measurement from the outdoor unit to the indoor unit.
-For example, (N x 25' = T) where "T" is the total length of line set that can be supported by the units factory charge and "N" is the number of zones available for use (eg. The DRA3 outdoor system has zone A, B, and C available or 3 zones [3 x 25' = 75'] So the total length of line set that the DRA3 can support in one direction is 75' distributed between the 3 (or less) zones available.)
+For example, (N x 25' = T) where "T" is the total length of line set that can be supported by the units factory charge and "N" is the number of zones available for use (eg. The DRA3 outdoor system has zone A, B, and C available or 3 zones [ $3 \times 25' = 75'$ ] So the total length of line set that the DRA3 can support in one direction is 75' distributed between the 3 (or less) zones available.)
 Systems with line sets that exceed this length will require additional refrigerant (see the following chart).
 The refrigerant should be charged from the service port on the outdoor unit's low pressure valve.
 Additional refrigerant information can be found in the SUBMITTALS DOCUMENTS at WWW.SERVICE.DURASTAR.COM.
 Additional refrigerant can be calculated using the following formula:

-Liquid Side Ø 3/8" (9.52mm) (Actual pipe length - Standard pipe length) x 0.32oz/ft or (Actual pipe length - Standard pipe length) x 30g/m
+Liquid Side Ø 1/4" (6.35mm) Liquid Side Ø 3/8" (9.52mm) (Actual pipe length - Standard pipe length) x 0.16oz/ft (Actual pipe length - Standard pipe length) x 0.32oz/ft or or (Actual pipe length - Standard pipe length) x 15g/m (Actual pipe length - Standard pipe length) x 30g/m